-We typically like to work with a crew of at least four people.
+We typically like to roll with a crew of at least four people.
 This gives us:

 - The guy or girl with the camera, the Director of Photography (DP for short)